 Eureka Sand Dunes: These are the tallest sand dunes in California and possibly the tallest in North America - they're more than 680 feet high - that's taller than a 68-story building!
 The only problem is, you really need a 4x4 if you want to get there safely.
 A good portion of the road is nothing but dirt and it's about a 3 to 4 hour drive (one-way) from the Furnace Creek Visitor Center, so your car will definitely take a beating.
 The benefits of it being so far?
 Less people, more pristine.
 You'll have most of the dunes, which is about 3 miles long and 1 mile wide, all to yourself.
 According to the National Park Service, the isolation of Eureka Dunes from other dune fields has led to the development of endemic species of plants and animals that are found nowhere else in the world - 5 species of endemic beetles and 3 plants have their entire range limited to this island of sand.
-Keep your eye out for the old sulfur mine and the amazingly bright Mountain Bluebirds on your way there and don't forget the beautiful backdrop of the Last Chance Mountains (see the photo w/my niece further below) when you arrive!
+Keep your eye out for the old sulfur mine and the amazingly bright Mountain Bluebirds on your way there and don't forget the beautiful backdrop of the Last Chance Mountains when you arrive!

 Zabriskie Point: A photo is worth a thousand words, see below: